mkwjoh004uct/A-Time-Sensitive-network-Switch-Implementation-using-P4/README.md

-# A Time Sensitive network Switch Implementation using-P4
+# A Time Sensitive network Switch Implementation using Programming Protocol-Independent Packet Processors
 Final year research project to design a programmable virtual switch based on the specifications of a TSN to be implemented on a TSN network (in Mininet) comprised of various TSN switches and a network controller.